lichen14/TOWER/README.md

 <p align="center"><img width="100%" src="images/ablation.png" /></p>

-3. **MAGICAL can mitigate the lack of annotations, resulting in a more label-efficient deep learning in medical image analysis.
-MAGICAL can be fine-tuned on a few labeled datasets to achieve comparable performance to the full-labeled dataset.**
+3. **TOWER can mitigate the lack of annotations, resulting in a more label-efficient deep learning in medical image analysis.
+TOWER can be fine-tuned on a few labeled datasets to achieve comparable performance to the full-labeled dataset.**

 <p align="center"><img width="100%" src="images/semi-exp.png" /></p>
 <p align="center"><img width="100%" src="images/semi-results.png" /></p>